sodadata/docs/soda-cl/check-attributes.md

 Using SodaCL, you can use variables to populate either the key or value of an existing attribute, as in the following example.
 Refer to [Configure variables in SodaCL]({% link soda-cl/filters.md %}#configure-variables-in-sodacl) for further details.

-You cannot use variables in checks you write in an agrrement in Soda Cloud as it is impossible to provide the variable values at scan time.
+You cannot use variables in checks you write in an agreement in Soda Cloud as it is impossible to provide the variable values at scan time.
 {% include code-header.html %}
 ```yaml
 checks for dim_product: